InfiniteCodeMonkeyTheorem/mantine-next-prisma-nexus-ts-postgres-starter/README.md

 - Database: postgreSQL hosted at railway.app
 - Prisma for DB migration, queries, and studio
 - Apollo Server Micro to host a GraphQL server on a NextJS serverless function
-- Nexus to build GraphQL schema off of prisma DB schema
+- TypeGgraphQL to build GraphQL schema off of prisma DB schema
 - GraphQL to connect frontend with server
 - NextJS as a fullstack framework (serveless functions and ReactJS frontend with full SSR support)
 - NextAuth